zeptofs/api-documentation/source/index.html.md

 `GET /payment_requests/incoming`

-Payment Requests where you're the debtor and another Split account is collecting funds from you.
+Payment Requests where you're the debtor and another Zepto account is collecting funds from you.

 <h3 id="List-incoming-Payment-Requests-parameters" class="parameters">Parameters</h3>